sageteadev/sagetea-mail/CONTRIBUTING.md

-Dekko includes an developer wiki included in the source.
+SageTea Mail includes an developer wiki included in the source.

 From the root of the source directory run